xiaomalover/laravel-skeleton/README.md

 ```
 $ composer update
 ```
-3, Modify the database and email config in .env file
+3, Copy the .env.example file to .env and modify the database and email config in .env file

 4, Create database schema
 ```